NikosAlexandris/i.landsat.import/README.md

 ### Link to GeoTIFF files

-Using the `-e` flags, the module calls internall `r.external`.
+Using the `-e` flags, the module calls internally `r.external`.
 GeoTIFF files will be linked directly to GRASS' data base via pseudo GRASS raster maps.

 ## Multiples scenes